 Taking the position that thoughtful public–private collaboration serves as a successful means for entrepreneurial growth:

 Ralph S. O’Connor Professor of Entrepreneurship, Rice University, and Rice Faculty Scholar, Baker Institute

-The debate is hosted by the Baker Institute McNair Center for Entrepreneurship and Innovation, together with the Manhattan Institute and the Adam Smith Society.
+The debate was hosted by the Baker Institute McNair Center for Entrepreneurship and Innovation, together with The Adam Smith Society at the Manhattan Institute.

 Join the conversation online with #BakerMcNair.